Jack Manders

 John Albert "Automatic Jack" Manders (January 13, 1909 – January 29, 1977) was an American football player.
 He played professionally in the National Football League (NFL) for the Chicago Bears from 1933 to 1940.

-He's considered pro football's first kicking specialist.
+A kicking savant in the era of one-platoon football, Manders gained his "Automatic" moniker kicking an NFL record 72 consecutive points after touchdown, dating from his entry into the league in the first game of 1933.
+In his 8-season NFL career he scored a total of 368 points — 19 touchdowns, 40 field goals, and 134 points after touchdown — again an NFL individual record.
+He had 15 winning kicks in his career, a record at the time he retired.
+In the inaugural 1933 NFL Championship Game, Manders scored the first ever points of the game on a field goal; he went 3-of-4 in field goals and kicked two extra points in the historic 23–21 victory.

+Manders began his NFL career as a fullback but was moved by Bears head coach George Halas to the halfback position in 1937.
+He was used primarily as a blocker during the 1939 and 1940 Bears seasons and was slated to be moved from the backfield to the line to play as a guard in 1941.

-Manders considered one of the biggest stars of the NFL early years, and was the second pro football player to appear on a Wheaties box.
+Manders was the second pro football player to appear on a Wheaties box.
 He was also a member of the Chicago team coached by George Halas that defeated the Washington Redskins in the 1940 NFL Championship Game by the memorable score of 73–0.

-He was the older brother of Clarence "Pug" Manders.
+He was the older brother of Clarence "Pug" Manders, who played contemporaneously as a blocking back for the NFL's Brooklyn Dodgers.